 All the Group's derivative financial instruments are recognised initially as derivative financial assets or liabilities at fair value.
-The fair value of each derivative financial instrument is remeasured at the end of each reporting period, with any resultant gain or loss recognised immediately in profit or loss, except where the derivatives qualify for cash flow hedge accounting, in which case recognition of any resultant gain or loss depends on the item being hedged as covered by the policy statement below.
+The fair value of each derivative financial instrument is remeasured at each balance sheet date, with any resultant gain or loss recognised immediately in profit or loss, except where the derivatives qualify for cash flow hedge accounting, in which case recognition of any resultant gain or loss depends on the item being hedged as covered by the policy statement below.